 Isolation of purple nonsulfur bacteria for the removal of heavy metals and sodium from contaminated shrimp ponds

-Financial support: This research was supported by under grant from the program Strategic Scholarships for Frontier Research Network for the Ph.D.
-Program Thai Doctoral degree from the Office of the Higher Education Commission, Thailand.
+Financial support: This work was granted by Office of the Higher Education Commission, Saijai Panwichian was supported by CHE PhD.
+Scholarship.
 This work was also supported by a project number SCI520001S, Prince of Songkla University.

 Keywords: bioremediation, heavy metals, purple nonsulfur bacteria, salinity, shrimp farming.